Inductive Reactance Calculator

 How do I calculate inductance from reactance?

-Rearrange the formula to L = XL/(2πf).
-If you know the reactance and frequency, divide the reactance by 2π times the frequency to find inductance.
+Rearranging the formula XL = 2πfL, you get L = XL / (2πf).
+So if you know the inductive reactance in ohms and the frequency in hertz, divide the reactance by 2π times the frequency to find the inductance in henries.